ludwigwittgenstein2/Research/README.md

 ## Research Areas:

-I am exploring Reinforcement Learning and Information Retrieval applied in Social Media
+I am exploring Reinforcement Learning, Information Retrieval, NLP, Behavior Modeling applied in Social Media.

 This is a repo for my PhD reading list